 Whether you realise it or not you are now looking for a break from the mundane life of 9 hours of job.
-All of us have had that dilemma, at least once for not being able to decide the place away from Delhi which gives them the much-needed break.
+All of us have had that dilemma, at least once for not being able to decide among the plethora of places to visit near Delhi which gives them the much-needed break.

-If you just had 2 or 3 days for a holiday and you wanted to get lost in the wilderness and If you were looking for that one place where you will forget the rest of your worries, forget your daily life, forget your boss's constant irritating voice or forget the constant horns of traffic jams.
+If you just had 2 or 3 days for a holiday and you wanted to get lost in the wilderness and If you were looking for that one place to visit near Delhi where you will forget the rest of your worries, forget your daily life, forget your boss's constant irritating voice or forget the constant horns of traffic jams.
 Triund is waiting to be found by you.

 Triund is a hill top near Mcleod Ganj.
 The 6.5 Km long trek from the last motorable point is everything you would want from your weekend.
 You will see a stunning sunset, a beautiful trail among forests, a star-studded night.
 A perfect trek for beginners is a delight for anyone looking to get out of town.
 The beauty of this place is that you could actually do this place on a weekend from Delhi, however, I strongly suggest to cover it over 3 days as you might want to spend one day exploring the town of McleodGanj.

 Best time to visit Triund: Any time of the year except Feb-March when it might be inaccessible due to snow.